 Defines the type of migration policy to use for the services hosted by this migratable target.
 Valid options are:

 Manual Service Migration Only

 Indicates that no automatic migration of services hosted by this migratable target will occur.

 Indicates that if at least one Managed Server in the candidate server list is running, the services hosted by this migratable target will be active somewhere in the cluster if servers should fail or are administratively shut down (either gracefully or forcibly).
 For example, it is a recommended best practice to use this policy when a migratable target hosts a path service, so if its preferred server fails or is shut down, the path service will automatically migrate to another candidate server, and so will always be active in the cluster.

-This value can lead to target grouping on a server member.
+Note This value can lead to target grouping on a server member.
 For example, if you have five exactly-once migratable targets and only one Managed Server is started in the cluster, then all five targets will be activated on that server.